Youth Development Volunteer

 Learn more about the Volunteer experience in Eswatini: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Couples will live together with a host family for the duration of their assignment in their own separate house.
-Please note, Trainees should be prepared to be separated for the first 11 weeks of pre-service training.
+(Note: for 2022, all Trainees will be living in the Peace Corps training center which accommodates couples).

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.